 If you still have questions, or your connection still isn't working after trying the troubleshooting steps provided, it's time to send us a message.
 Depending on where you're reading this article, you have some options:

-- If you have a gray "x" in the upper right corner, that's your path to Send a Message—which will even give you an option to chat with us if we're available!
+- If you have a gray "x" in the upper right corner of this little document, that's your path to Send a Message—which will even give you an option to chat with us if we're available!

-- If you're in this doc directly, use the blue question mark in the corner to reach out!
+- If you're in this doc on a web browser, use the blue question mark in the corner to reach out!

 - And you can always email us at [email protected]